gokberkkaraca/cs342-project3/README.md

 #How to run
 1) Run the app by typing: './app'
-2) Run the script by typing: './run.sh mymodule $processid' where processid is the pid of the
+2) Run the script by typing: './run.sh mymodule $processid' where processid is the pid of the process.